A Beginner’s Guide to Exploring National Gallery Singapore

 Tip: Take a break in DBS Singapore Gallery 1 — the refurbished cinema seats are a cosy spot to watch vintage film clips that bring Singapore’s early movie industry to life.

-From elegant handrails and art-deco light fittings to bold black-and-white terrazzo floors with striking geometric patterns, every detail tells a story.
-Peek into former courtrooms, now exhibition spaces, and you’ll discover how the building’s history is woven into every corner.
+From elegant handrails and art-deco light fittings to bold black-and-white terrazzo floors with striking geometric patterns, take a look at how the Former Supreme Court’s history is woven into every corner.

 Moving into Padang Atrium, you’ll find that sunlight floods the space between the City Hall and Supreme Court Wings.
 The Lower Link Bridge, suspended above, is a popular photo stop for visitors, offering a unique perspective of the architecture.
 Look up at the filigree roof above the atrium and the Supreme Court terrace — you’ll notice how it gently filters light, inspired by forest canopies and the weaving of natural fibres like rattan.